 1) At the time of submission

 Please indicate the shipping address and delivery option:

-– Regular US parcel post (at no additional cost) – Package is not traceable and we have no responsibility outside of shipping it back.
+– Regular US parcel post (costs may apply for heavy/international shipments) – Package is not traceable and we have no responsibility outside of shipping it back.
 Note: We do not send back bulky containers via USPS.

-If you have a FedEx or DHL account and would prefer to send it through their service, please provide us your account number.
+If you have a FedEx, UPS or DHL account and would prefer to send it through their service, please provide us your account number.
 We can also prepay and invoice you directly the shipping costs.

 We are unable to return any samples that are classified as “Soil” per the US Department of Agriculture (USDA) Circular “Q-330.300-1, Soil (01/2010) Revised” regardless of origin.
 The term “Soil” may include, but is not limited to, sediments, paleosols, gyttja, peat, ash, topsoil, mud, drilling cores, etc. Materials classified as “Soils” will be chemically treated and/or incinerated by an approved USDA Soil Treatment Facility.

 Please note that soil samples received from foreign countries as well as many US States must be handled in accordance with the guidelines established by the USDA Animal and Plant Health Inspection Service (APHIS).
 These guidelines require that imported soil materials are treated either chemically or by heat on receipt and that they are eventually disposed by incineration.
 As such, the soil samples received at our laboratory will be disposed in this manner, and we unfortunately cannot return them.